Snoupix/rustbee/README.md

 # You can get the logs file path and use it as you wish (e.g. `rustbee logs | xargs cat` or `tail $(rustbee logs)`)
 rustbee logs

-# If you just wanna stop the rustbee-daemon manually and close (delete) the file socket and if for some reason it doesn't kill the process gracefully, you can use -f or --force to force kill the daemon
-rustbee shutdown

-# If you want to uninstall
-rustbee uninstall
-# And you can also add "--preserve-logs" to avoid removing logs file
 ```

 *On error: if you get "le-connection-abort-by-local" error, it's kind of usual, BLE is a bit weak so try again your last command, it will most likely work after an other try*